nikhilm/muzicast/docs/usermanual/source/using/playsongs.rst

 Library information
 -------------------

-ProjectName collects statistics for albums and artists as well, and you can view them on the album or artist page.
+Muzicast collects statistics for albums and artists as well, and you can view them on the album or artist page.
-In addition ProjectName will try to fetch album covers from `Amazon
+In addition Muzicast will try to fetch album covers from `Amazon
 <http://www.amazon.com>`_ when it can find them.

 Playlists